datahub-project/datahub/metadata-ingestion/source_docs/bigquery.md

 :::note

-This source only does usage statistics.
+1. This source only does usage statistics.
 To get the tables, views, and schemas in your BigQuery project, use the `bigquery` source described above.
+2. Depending on the compliance policies setup for the bigquery instance, sometimes logging.read permission is not sufficient.
+In that case, use either admin or private log viewer permission.

 :::